Arundel Circular walk

 - Follow the enclosed footpath up a bank and out through a kissing gate into the top of a large field.
 Keep ahead on a grassy path down through this field to another kissing gate.
 Go through this onto a path through the undergrowth, crossing a patch of boggy ground on the Gurkha Bridge?.

 - On the other side the path turns right to follow the course of an old meander of the river, eventually going through a wooden kissing gate and back onto the riverbank.
 Turn left and go up to the farm bridge across the river at South Stoke.
-Go through a kissing gate and turn right to cross the river, briefly repeating a short stretch of your outward route.
+Go through a kissing gate and turn right onto the bridge, briefly repeating a short stretch of your outward route.

 - On the other side of the bridge turn left onto the riverside path, now on the western bank.
 Follow this path southwards past Offham Farm's bridge to the Black Rabbit pub, just off Mill Road.

 - On the other side of the bridge go over a stile on the left onto the riverside path; you will be following it all the way to the Black Rabbit pub.
 At first the river makes a long curve round to the right, then turns half-left.
 After another left and right bend it heads S alongside a man-made channel?, which straightened out the original loop of the river to Burpham (whose church is visible 1 km away).

 - After crossing a track by Offham Farm's bridge the waterway curves right and rejoins the original river (with views of Arundel Castle 1½ km ahead).
 The path then veers slightly away from the river and goes through a copse.
 Continue through a long car park to reach the Black Rabbit pub in its enviable riverside location.

 If you are doing the shorter ending, go to §K.